behroozbc/hashnode-blog-backup/ckyit17kg0lk635s19pc4ckbb.md

 ```
 Now We have a new empty project 😁.
 ### Install dependency
-For working in dotnet with MQTT we need to install the  [MQTTNet ](https://www.nuget.org/packages/MQTTnet.Extensions.ManagedClient) package from NuGet.
+For working in dotnet with MQTT we need to install the  [MQTTnet.Extensions.ManagedClient](https://www.nuget.org/packages/MQTTnet.Extensions.ManagedClient) package from NuGet.
 ```
 dotnet add package MQTTnet.Extensions.ManagedClient --version 3.1.1
 ```